 Which gi should you buy? which one is the best bjj gi for you?

 Even after understanding the jargon and answering those questions, you still have way too many options.
-Fortunately, after hours of careful research perusing dozens of gis both online and in-person, we have identified the ten most loved BJJ gi’s of 2020.
+Fortunately, after hours of careful research perusing dozens of gis both online and in-person, we have identified the ten most loved BJJ gi’s.

 No question about it, BJJ gis aren’t cheap.
 But these budget gis will give you the best price to quality ratios out there.

 Coming in at a highly affordable price point, this single weave gi is the most recommended ‘value gi’ on the market.
 This is a great first gi if you’re just getting into Brazilian Jiu Jitsu.
 The price and design make this Gi a strong contendor for best bjj gi for many buyers.

 Don’t mistake the affordable price for a lack of quality; the material might be only single weave and the design plain, but this gi is highly reinforced across all stress points.

 The cuffs are triple stitched and taped with a strip of twill cotton.
 Each seam in the jacket is also reinforced with twill tape, something most other gis neglect.
 The base jacket hems and side vents are also similarly reinforced.